eddyerburgh/blog/_posts/2017-02-02-unit-test-vue-components.md

 To make our lives easier, we can use a <a rel="noopener" href="https://github.com/eddyerburgh/avoriaz" target="_blank">test utility library</a>.

-## Testing Vue components using avoriaz
+## Testing vue components using avoriaz

 <a rel="noopener" href="https://github.com/eddyerburgh/avoriaz" target="_blank">avoriaz</a> is similar to enzyme (a react testing utils library).
 It shares methods like find, trigger and contains.